khulnasoft/remix/docs/start/quickstart.md

 ## Bring Your Own Server

-The `build/server` directory created by `remix vite:build` is just a module that you run inside a server like Express, Cloudflare Workers, Netlify, Vercel, Fastly, AWS, Deno, Azure, Fastify, Firebase, ... anywhere.
+The `build/server` directory created by `remix vite:build` is just a module that you run inside a server like Express, Cloudflare Workers, Netlify, Khulnasoft, Fastly, AWS, Deno, Azure, Fastify, Firebase, ... anywhere.

 If you don't care to set up your own server, you can use `remix-serve`.
 It's a simple express-based server maintained by the Remix team.
 However, Remix is specifically designed to run in _any_ JavaScript environment so that you own your stack.
 It is expected many —if not most— production apps will have their own server.
 You can read more about this in [Runtimes, Adapters, and Stacks][runtimes].